1. Background and Purpose

 5. Research Websites

-Web pages with a primary goal of conveying information about School of Medicine research should reside on the School of Medicine website.
+Web pages with a primary goal of conveying information about School of Medicine research, or research laboratories should reside on the School of Medicine website.

-Clinical laboratory web pages should reside on UMM.edu, or the website of the appropriate partner hospital.
+Clinical laboratory web pages may reside on UMM.edu, or the website of the appropriate partner hospital.

 It is recognized that the School of Medicine is a complex organization with areas of crossover.
 If you are unsure about which website is appropriate for your web pages, please contact: